Criminal Defence Law

 Email: edann@edlaw.ca

-Since entering practice, Owen has spent his entire legal career practicing criminal defence.
-During this time, he has defended many teachers, nurses, and other professionals facing criminal allegations and charges.
-In this role, he routinely provides preliminary advice on how to respond to police investigations, guides individuals through the process of being interviewed and/or charged by the police, and conducts bail hearings across Ontario.
-He has successfully negotiated the withdrawal of criminal charges in numerous cases.
-Owen has also conducted many trials for teachers and other professionals.
-Owen’s trial experience includes defending charges involving sexual assault related offences, often involving multiple complainants or historical allegations.
+Janani has spent her entire legal career practicing criminal defence.
+During this time, she has defended many teachers, nurses, and other professionals facing criminal allegations and charges.
+In this role, she routinely provides preliminary advice on how to respond to police investigations, guides individuals through the process of being interviewed and/or charged by the police, and conducts bail hearings across Ontario.
+She has successfully negotiated the withdrawal of criminal charges in numerous cases.
+Janani has also conducted many trials for teachers and other professionals.
+Her trial experience includes defending charges involving sexual assault related offences, often involving multiple complainants or historical allegations.

-In addition to his experience representing teachers, Owen has defended all types of criminal charges, including large frauds, homicide, and impaired driving.
-He has argued at the Supreme Court of Canada and regularly appears in the Ontario Court of Appeal.
+In addition to her experience representing teachers, Janani has defended all types of criminal charges, including large frauds, homicide, and impaired driving.
+She is also a seasoned appellate lawyer.
+She has argued at the Supreme Court of Canada, the Newfoundland and Labrador Court of Appeal, the Saskatchewan Court of Appeal, and regularly appears in the Ontario Court of Appeal.

 Contact Information: